Kano Stargazing & Astronomy Report

 What can you observe from Kano?

-Primary targets from Kano include Moon, planets, double stars, bright open clusters, narrowband imaging.
-Targets such as broadband galaxies, reflection nebulae, visual faint nebulae are not realistic from this sky.
+Primary targets from Kano include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
+Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.

 Where are darker skies near Kano?

-The closest meaningfully darker mapped site is Gourdjia, Zinder Region, about 253 km north north east of Kano, reaching Bortle 2.
+The closest meaningfully darker mapped site is Limandi, Zinder Region, about 253 km north north east of Kano, reaching Bortle 2.

 When is the sky darkest in Kano?